 Good Content That is Free of Errors

-Whether a website visitor will trust the content of your website or not can depend on whether the website’s content is of good quality to the visitor, and also if it is free of grammatical and spelling errors.
-Website visitors could use this factor to determine whether or not they will give their information to you; websites with many grammatical errors and poor writing can be seen as unreliable.
+Whether a website visitor will trust the content of your website or not will depend on whether the website’s content is of good quality to the visitor, and also if it is free of grammatical and spelling errors.
+Website visitors could use this factor to determine whether or not they will give their information to you; websites with grammatical errors and poor writing are unreliable.
 If a website has spelling errors and shallow content, visitors will probably not give their personal information to convert to a customer.

 Call To Action

-Whether or not there is one or more clear and persuasive calls to action on each page of the website is an enormous factor for conversion rate optimization.
-If a website visitor has no call to action to take them to the next step in order to convert them to a customer or a follower, they are likely not going to ever convert.
+Whether or not there is one or more clear calls to action on each page of the website is an enormous factor for conversion rate optimization.
+If a website visitor has no call to action to convert them to a customer, they are likely not going to continue down your conversion funnel.
 This is one of the most important aspects to consider, and it is vital to implement a call to action on a website.
+CTA’s can be anything from email sign-ups to “buy it now” buttons.
+Generally you want to make them a contrasting and eye catching color in order to help the user along.
+Your CTA’s should be a childlike process creating the most simple way for your users to convert.

 Trust Signals and Testimonials

 Trust signals, including seals of approval, security graphics, etc, are essential for conversion.
 Again, website visitors need to know that they can trust the website with their information.
 These signals tell visitors that the site is dependable and accredited (when applicable).
 If your website is security verified, it is important to display the logos for this purpose.
-It is also important to display customer testimonials, which show that you have satisfied readers or clients.
 This can help to build desire and confidence in potential customers.
+Another important trust signal for users are testimonials.
+Display the testimonials given by former buyers.
+Placing these for people to see is an obvious signal that your business can be trusted.

 It is best to have the contact information for a website readily available to its visitors.
 It is especially helpful if contact information is displayed on each page, even just in the footer.
 For a business’ website, it is important to display a phone number prominently on each page.
 The contact information shows that visitors can trust the company with their information, and that the company is available for communication.

 Testing is important to perform when changes to a website are made.
 Although it is important to test, it is also important to know when to stop testing when the results have been accomplished.
-Anything on a website can be tested, from colors to layouts and more.
-Yahoo is known for implementing extensive testing in order to optimize their website for the ultimate user experience and to convert even more visitors into customers.
+Anything on a website can be tested, from colors to layouts and more, but data and analytics are most important for this process.
+Base your tweaks on conversions, traffic, bounce rate, etc. This data will give you insight if you are heading in the right direction.

 Link to this page